Beverley Dean MBE - Founder of Special iApps

 Inspired by my Son William

-As well as running Special iApps, I'm mother to Joseph and William.
+As well as being C.E.O. of Special iApps, I'm mother to two sons.
 William (pictured with me) was born in 2005 with Down syndrome, duodenal atresia, Hirschsprung's disease, hearing impairment, and thyroid deficiency.
 Later, he was diagnosed as also having autism.
 Joseph, who's 6 years older than William, features as the British voice in many of our apps, and has gone on to train as a doctor.

 Little did I realize that a chance meeting in the Apple Store in January 2011 would lead on to Special iApps.
 Lesley shouted across the store You must get an iPad for William! and those 7 words led me to Mandy who asked the poignant question Which apps?.
 Having a child who communicates by sign, has very poor motor skills, gets easily distracted ... got me searching, only to find apps that were unusable, unsuitable or not quite what I had in mind.

 Developing our own Apps

 My husband Colin and I met when we both worked in IT many moons ago.
 We had only used an Apple Mac occasionally; our phones were 6 years old.
-However, a mission to write something usable, interesting and educational transformed us into Apple app developers, with our first app Special Words ready to launch by the end of the Summer.
-Nathan did some graphics and we found 16 iPhones, iPods and iPads owned and used by friends who helped us refine Special Words, with over 40 children using it.
-There was even more help offered to translate it to support 8 languages.
+However, a mission to write something usable, interesting and educational transformed us into mobile app developers.

 Our Journey So Far

-We attended a conference hosted by Down Syndrome North East and Sure Start at Ushaw College when William was about 3 months old.
+We attended a conference hosted by Down Syndrome North East when William was about 3 months old.
 By chance, having queued for lunch, we sat at a table where we met a number of parents who were involved with The Education Centre for Children with Down Syndrome (ECCDS).